nitayneeman/vscode-puppeteer-snippets/README.md

 Open the Command Palette and type `Insert Snippet`.
 Then, simply choose the dedicated snippet.

 ## 📄 Snippets List

+Below is attached a list of all supported snippets.

 ### Puppeteer